JudyMotha/workout_tracker/README.md

 # workout_tracker
 This application  asks input for the Cardio and Resistance Activities-then displays the consolidated statistics like- workout duration ,distance covered(cardio) ,weights /sets/reps (resistance),no of exercises etc.
 The dashboard represents a Graphical intepretation
-* Thanks to my tutor Alexis San Javier who helped me with his review on the HW -routes -looking at Collections at MongoDB (when  one of earlier deployments did not update the collections),similar to Robo 3T on local m/c
+* Thanks to my tutor Alexis San Javier who helped me with his review on the HW -routes -looking at Collections at Atlas  MongoDB (when  one of earlier deployments did not update the collections),similar to Robo 3T on local m/c
 * Deployed Github link  https://github.com/JudyMotha/workout_tracker
 * Heroku   https://warm-oasis-81803.herokuapp.com/